HunterECampbell/dotfiles/discord-virtual-background-setup.md

 ## 4. Start the Virtual Camera

-Whenever you want to use your virtual camera in Discord, you need to start it in OBS Studio.
+Whenever you want to use your virtual background in Discord, you need to start the Virtual Camera in OBS Studio.

 - In the main view of OBS Studio, click **"Start Virtual Camera"**